Fire and rescue services

 Violent crime

-Guns, gun violence, and crime are more prevalent in the US than in Australia.
+Guns, gun violence and violent crime are more prevalent in the US than in Australia.

 Familiarise yourself with how to respond by reading the US Department of Homeland Security's (DHS) Active Shooter Event guide.